Name: John Wood97

 two years later; Polly sometime in the year 1827 or 1828.

-"Minty" was his uncle Edward Fisk's wife, Araminta Wood.
-Since there was
+"Minty" was J W's uncle Edward Fisk's wife, Araminta

-a marriage between Charity Stites and John Wood in Clark County, is seems
+Wood.
+Since there was a marriage between Charity Stites and John Wood

-clear that John Wood was Araminta's father.
+in Clark County, it seems clear that John Wood was Araminta's father.

 From Clark County, Ohio Marriage Records 1818-1821, Volume 1,

-compiled by Sara J. Greer, 1998:
+compiled by Sara J Greer, 1998:

 Wood, John Charity Stites 20 Dec 1818 13